xtuml/training/doc-training/process/HOWTO-create-a-course.md

 ### Step 4 - Add Course Pages
   - Create a video for the page/topic.
 Here are some specific points to note when creating a video:
     - Use GPS Watch as much as possible
+    - If your video will use PowerPoint slides, use the template we have [5] for consistency with other videos
     - All models used should be available in the xtuml/models repository
     - Keep video segments to 3 mins or less (if you are struggling with this limit, ask for input from the team)
     - Prefer real world abstractions.  (e.g. Use ```dog * --- * dog owner``` over ```foo * --- * bar```)